George L. Fox (clown): Career

 By the time Fox had reached the age of twenty his apprenticeship had failed, leaving him to return to the family business.
 He toured for a while with Howard and his sister as L. Fox, playing minor dramatic and comedic roles.
-He left their company in 1850 to try his hand as a low comedian at the Bowery’s National Theatre on Chatham Street.
+He left their company in 1850 to try his hand as a low comedian at the Bowery's National Theatre on Chatham Street.
 There he finally found his niche, becoming a popular headliner over the following seven years.
 For the remainder of his career Fox would play at venues that catered primarily to working-class audiences.

-In 1853 Fox directed and performed in his cousin's dramatization of Uncle Tom’s Cabin at the National, starring Fox as Phineas Fletcher; his brother Charles as Gumption Cute; brother-in-law George C. Howard as Augustine St. Clair; sister Caroline as Eva St. Clair; William J. Le Moyne as Deacon Perry; and Greene C. Germon as Uncle Tom.
+In 1853, Fox directed and performed in his cousin's dramatization of Uncle Tom's Cabin at the National, starring Fox as Phineas Fletcher; his brother Charles as Gumption Cute; brother-in-law George C. Howard as Augustine St. Clair; sister Caroline as Eva St. Clair; William J. Le Moyne as Deacon Perry; and Greene C. Germon as Uncle Tom.

 Inspired by the French Commedia dell'arte artists, the Ravel Brothers, to undertake the British musical genre of pantomime, he created a distinct place for that kind of entertainment in New York City, first at the National Theatre and later at the New Bowery Theatre, of which he was for a time both lessee and manager in partnership with James R. Lingard.
-Fox continued to surrounded himself with an increasingly competent group of comedians and acrobats that included his brother Charles, who had become popular as an actor and a pantomime Clown performer.
-Though often overlooked by the theater critics of the day, Fox’s popularity in vaudeville houses at the time can be compared to that of Edwin Booth’s playing Hamlet, a role that Fox played in a much lighter vein.
+Fox continued to surround himself with an increasingly competent group of comedians and acrobats that included his brother Charles, who had become popular as an actor and a pantomime Clown performer.
+Though often overlooked by the theater critics of the day, Fox's popularity in vaudeville houses at the time can be compared to that of Edwin Booth's playing Hamlet, a role that Fox played in a much lighter vein.